 Hungry for an adventure in a remote part of the world?
 Join our Sea Turtle Research Expedition as as volunteer for a marine life adventure with meaning in one of the most beautiful and unexplored places on earth.

-Join the ORP as a research volunteer on a four-week expedition in Haa Alif Atoll to explore a remote part of Maldives for sea turtles.
+Join the ORP as a research volunteer on a three-week expedition in Haa Alif Atoll to explore a remote part of Maldives for sea turtles.
 Since this is a remote part of the Maldives where very little scientific work has been done, part of the adventure is not knowing exactly what we will encounter.
-Manta ray sightings have been reported in the area, and during our pilot surveys, we saw lots of dolphins, sharks and stingrays, in addition to turtles.
+During our first sea turtle research expeditions we encountered lots of turtles, dolphins, reef sharks and rays, including a few manta rays.

 The opportunity to volunteer with the ORP Sea Turtle Research Expedition in the Maldives is open to anyone adventurous interested in sea turtle research.
 We do ask that volunteers are 18+, able swimmers/snorkelers and have a passion for sea turtles and research.
 Your ‘home base’ is a tropical island, and therefore quite isolated.
 If you do not think you are particularly adventurous, then this expedition may not be for you.

 We can accommodate 5 volunteers at the time.
 To cover the expenses for your expedition, we ask for a very reasonable donation to the Olive Ridley Project.

 The Republic of Maldives is a nation of coral islands situated in the Indian Ocean.
 The country spans roughly 90,000 square kilometres divided into twenty-six atolls with approximately 1190 islands.
 It is the smallest Asian country by both land area and population (with just fewer than 400,000 people!).
 Maldives is famous for its sandy white beaches, crystal clear turquoise waters, beautiful coral reefs and colourful marine life; it truly is magical, both over and under water.

 Why are we running expeditions to Ha.
 Kelaa and Haa Alif Atoll in Maldives?